Hybrid securities and notes

 What are hybrid

-interest rates.
-They are generally traded on a secondary market
+Hybrid securities can usually be traded on a secondary market

-such as the ASX.
+such as the Australian Securities Exchange (ASX).

 Hybrid securities are complex products.
 Even experienced

 investors may struggle to understand the risks involved in trading

 them.
 Don't invest in them if you don't fully understand how